- GDPR’s Data Protection Impact Assessment and its Implications for OrganizationsJanuary 31, 2018

 - Limited access to internet services and connectivity

-- Limited access to viable information technology products and services
+- Limited access to viable information technology solutions and services

 - The need for upgraded information technology equipment